 Most of our students, albeit all of them want to graduate within 4 years with a degree from Purdue University.
 Use this to keep track of courses completed and plan future semester coursework.
-Students are also required to use the Student Educational Planner (SEP) in myPurdue Plan.
+Students are also required to use the Student Educational Planner (SEP; video) in myPurdue Plan.
 MyPurdue Plan is a web-based tool used to monitor academic progress toward degree completion.
 Purdue University expects all students to plan coursework using the SEP for at least three semesters in advance to help the University better establish demand for courses.

 Once you know what you value and your personal goals, it is important to priortize.

 We all need to make choices and sacrifices from day to day.
 To help do so students should determine what tasks are:

 If one self manages well, there should be less urgent tasks to have to focus on.
 Good self management reduces these.
 However, things do come up and a good time management plan will allow for flexibility so that urgent tasks can be completed.

 Once you have identified tasks and prioritized them, it is helpful to organize your time.
 There are a variety of tools to help students do this - planner, schedules, to-do lists, project boards, apps, etc. What works for one person may not work for another.
 Try everything until you find something that works well for you!

 Use this to plan your weekly schedule.
 This may serve as a "master schedule" for your week or as a substitute (or supplement) to an academic planner.

 This is a 16-week calendar to help you see when exams are scheduled and assignments are due throughout the semester.
 This worksheet will help you better plan for those busy moments in the semester when "everything is due."